Importing a Japanese Akita by Steven Takamatsu

 So if your sole purpose for importing dogs is to make money, then it is definitely not worth it.

 If you take into account all the risks involved while importing a Japanese Akita, it sounds like the members who have done so are crazy.
 Perhaps we are.
-I would recommend importing Japanese Akitas if you are interested in helping the club preserve and improve the breed in the United States.
-If you want to import Japanese Akitas to make money, which I truly hope you are not, then be aware that it is equivalent to gambling.
+I would recommend importing Japanese Akitas if you truly love the breed and are interested in helping the AKIHO preserve and improve the breed in the United States.
+If you want to import Japanese Akitas merely to make money, which I truly hope you are not, then be aware that it is equivalent to gambling.
 You will be praying the whole time that your import is free of diseases, defects, and infertility, then you will be praying that you can sell your puppies into caring homes, and then you will be praying that your buyers’ puppies will not have health issues because if they do, as a responsible breeder, you should be willing to offer a replacement pup or issue a refund and take back the dog.
-This is on top of all the money that is needed for health checks plus the time and financial expenditure it takes to care for your dog(s).
-So if your sole purpose for importing dogs is to make money, then it is definitely not worth it.
-I would recommend you take your money and invest it in the stock market or an index fund because it will be safer, and there will be less worrying and fewer headaches.
+This is on top of all the money that is needed for health checks (hips and eyes at the least), plus the time and financial expenditure it takes to care for your dog(s).
+So if your sole purpose for importing dogs is for profit, then it is definitely not worth it.
+I would recommend you take your money and invest it in the stock market or an index fund because it will be safer; there will be less worrying and fewer headaches.
 But if you are crazy like us, then read on.

 OUR BEST ADVICE